jpswade/jpswade.github.io/_posts/2008-02-06-word-separators-in-urls.md

 Any good webmaster knows that once you have your URLs in place the last thing you want to be doing is abandoning them, unless you rewrite/remap them.

-However, next time you&#8217;re developing a new site, you can rest assured that you are fully aware of why you decided to use that word separator instead of another.
+However, next time you're developing a new site, you can rest assured that you are fully aware of why you decided to use that word separator instead of another.